Teay2026/Commercial-website-for-tourism/Commercial Website/README.md

    - Site includes a shopping cart for managing customer orders.
    - Users can modify their cart, e.g., remove a trip.

-### 11. Responsiveness:
-   - While not mandatory, attention will be given to accessibility standards.

-### 12. Design Freedom:
-   - Design elements are open-ended, allowing for creativity.
-   - Attention to code quality and clarity is prioritized over visual aesthetics.

-## Development Guidelines:

-- Create a "Destination" class with properties and methods for representing different destinations.
-- Use a JavaScript array of "Destination" objects to dynamically fill HTML files.
-- Implement a mechanism to obtain the selected trip from the homepage to the reservation page using URL parameters.
-- Dynamically update the reservation form using the "onchange" event.
-- Create a new page with an SVG world map highlighting countries corresponding to the offered destinations during mouse hover.
-- Incorporate multimedia elements, such as YouTube videos, to present destinations.